 Welcome to a guide and recommendations on the equipment for landscape photography.
 I know, some of you beginner landscape photographers may be thinking – Ha, just take a camera and snap away.
 We don’t need flash, reflectors, light stands, and backdrops.
 There are no “complicated gear” for landscape photography, there should be no fuss.

 Well, that is partially correct.
 Getting started is easy, but landscape photographers still require some “specialized” equipment going down the road.
-Here it is, a sharing of camera gear recommendations for your considerations, so you don’t have to make regrettable choices – Read on!
+So here it is, my sharing of recommended camera gear for your considerations.
+Hopefully, help you to take better photos – Read on!

 TABLE OF CONTENTS